kubevirt/kubevirt.github.io/_posts/2019-05-21-kubevirt-with-ansible-part-1.markdown

 KubeVirt is a great solution for migrating existing workloads towards Kubernetes without having to containerize everything all at once (or at all).
-If some parts of your system can run as pods, while others are perfectly fine as virtual machines, KubeVirt is the technology that will let you seamlessly run both in a single cluster.
+If some parts of your system can run as pods, while others are perfectly fine as virtual machines, KubeVirt is the technology that lets you seamlessly run both in a single cluster.

 And with the recent release of Ansible 2.8 containing a new set of dedicated modules, it's now possible to treat KubeVirt just like any other ansible–supported VM hosting system.
 Already an Ansible user?
 Or maybe still researching your options?